Skip to main content

 While the Bloc Quebecois was noncommittal on what the federal government should do, Conservative Leader Pierre Poilievre, who is trying to court working-class voters – and backed the Liberals' recent anti-scab law – has avoided commenting on the situation.

-Ahead of MacKinnon's announcement, former Conservative labour minister Lisa Raitt said the Conservatives didn't need to weigh in until the federal government announced its next steps.
+Ahead of MacKinnon's announcement, former Conservative labour minister Lisa Raitt said the federal Conservatives didn't need to weigh in until the federal government announced its next steps.

 IN DEPTH